 Hiking is a great way to get outside and explore nature, but it’s also a great way to meet new people and join a community of like-minded individuals.

-Finding Hiking Partners
+Finding Hiking Buddies

 One of the best ways to get started with hiking is to find a hiking partner or group.
 This can be a great way to learn from others and get motivated to explore new trails.
-There are many ways to find hiking partners, including:

 • Joining a hiking group on Facebook or Meetup